askhari/lab-envoy/lab2_integrating_consul_and_envoy/README.md

 You may see two services injected by _[Consul](https://www.consul.io/)_ automatically to use them as proxies.

 # Configuring Envoy

+_[Envoy](https://www.envoyproxy.io/)_ is a quite complex tool.
+If you take a look to its documentation you'll see that there are tons of configurations and parameters.

+To configure _[Envoy](https://www.envoyproxy.io/)_ in this lab you should use the configuration file (*envoy_config.json*) created in the previous step.

 * _[Envoy](https://www.envoyproxy.io/)_ configuration used for this examples.
 You will also learn how to generate this configuration yourself in this lab.